dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/localized-barcode-element.md

 **Return value**

-Returns the string representation of the barcode format.
+Returns the string representation of the barcode format in one string splited by ",".

 ### GetModuleSize